History of the National Football League: International expansion

+After 78 years of American Football influence in German territory, in 2023 the NFL opened a representation office in Düsseldorf Germany, called NFL Germany, as the NFL identified Germany as a key market outside the United States due to proximity and tradition.
+The German office handles sponsorship, licensing, detail dealers, sport culture, broadcasting, public relationships and community service.

 Franchise relocations and mergers

 In the early years, the league was not stable and teams moved frequently.
 Franchise mergers were popular during World War II in response to the scarcity of players.
 An example of this was the Steagles, temporarily formed as a merger between the Pittsburgh Steelers and Philadelphia Eagles.

 Franchise moves became far more controversial in the late twentieth century when a vastly more popular NFL was free from financial instability and allowed many franchises to abandon long-held strongholds for perceived financially greener pastures.
 This was done in spite of the promises to Congress by Pete Rozelle in 1966 that if the AFL–NFL merger were allowed, no city would lose its franchise.
 Those promises were made to ensure passage of PL 89-800, which granted antitrust immunity to the merged professional football leagues.
 While owners invariably cited financial difficulties as the primary factor in such moves, many fans bitterly disputed these contentions, especially in Cleveland (the Rams and the Browns), Baltimore (the Colts), Houston (the Oilers), and St. Louis (the Cardinals and the Rams), each of which eventually received teams some years after their original franchises left (the Browns, another Browns, Ravens, Texans, and Rams, respectively).
 Notably, the second-largest media market in the United States, Los Angeles, did not have an NFL team from 1994, after both the Raiders and the Rams relocated elsewhere, until 2016, when the Rams returned.
 The San Diego Chargers, who played their inaugural season in Los Angeles before spending the next 55 years in San Diego, returned to Los Angeles following the 2016 season.
 The Oakland Raiders (who themselves relocated to Los Angeles from 1982 to 1994 before returning to Oakland in 1995) relocated to Las Vegas, Nevada in 2020.
 The driving force behind the 2010s relocations was not directly related to finances, as the league was lucrative and stable by this point; instead, the promise of better stadiums drove those relocations.